lgatto/TeachingMaterial/raw/README.md

 library("MSnbase")
 ```

-Using the `readMSdata` or `readMSdata2` functions, passing a raw data
+Using the `readMSdata` or `readMSdata2` functions, passing one or more
-filename as input, we create an `MSnExp` object.
+raw data filenames as input, we create an `MSnExp` object.

 ```r